-- 1. CQEs owning quota shares may not lease the IFQs arising from those quota shares except for limited circumstances as defined in regulations. - 2.
+- 1. CQEs owning quota shares may lease the IFQs arising from those quota shares only to residents of the eligible community, except the CQE may lease IFQ to non-residents for a limited period of five years after the effective date of implementation of the program.
+After the five-year period, the CQE must lease quota share to residents of the community it represents. - 2.
 Any CQE owning catcher vessel quota shares may lease, but may not exceed, 50,000 pounds of sablefish IFQ per lessee annually.
 The 50,000-pound limit is inclusive of any quota owned by the individual (lessee). - 3.
 No vessel may be used, during any fishing year, to harvest more than 50,000 pounds of IFQ sablefish derived from quota share held by a CQE in the Aleutian Islands.
 The vessel would also be subject to the same vessel use caps applicable in the overall IFQ Program. - 4.
-CQEs owning catcher vessel quota shares may sell those quota shares to any other CQE representing an eligible community in the Aleutian Islands or any person meeting the provisions outlined in Section 3.7.1.4. - 5.
-CQEs may only sell their quota share for one of the following purposes:
+CQEs owning catcher vessel quota shares may sell those quota shares to any other CQE representing an eligible community in the Aleutian Islands or any person meeting the provisions outlined in Section 3.7.1.4.

-a. generating revenues to sustain, improve, or expand the program b. liquidating the entity's quota share assets for reasons outside the program
+- 5. CQEs may only sell their quota share for one of the following purposes: - a. generating revenues to sustain, improve, or expand the program - b. liquidating the entity's quota share assets for reasons outside the program